|

 After visiting Julian & Sirkap it will be best to see the museum

-which is well organised and houses some of the most important
+which is well organized and houses some of the most important

 Jain Temple in Taxila